hotspotbilling/phpnuxbill/README.md

 ----
 Auto Installer:
 1. Unzip the contents of the zip file to a folder on your computer.
-2. Upload the Entire phpmixbill_v5.0 folder to your website / server
+2. Upload the Entire phpmixbill folder to your website / server
 3. Next you can rename the folder to whatever you like (billing, finance, manage etc..)
 4. Now visit the uploaded location using your web browser to run the installer process.
-5. Follow the instructions on screen to install PHPMixBill v5.0.
+5. Follow the instructions on screen to install PHPMixBill
 6. For security, Delete the install directory inside system folder.
 7. If you see blank page after installation, it might be your compiled folder permissoon is not writable.
 Please make permission 755 compiled directory inside ui folder to store the generated contents from theme.